ccallahan45/Heat_Storylines/README.md

 Each script performs one component of the analysis.

 - `Aggregate_EuropeWide_E-OBS_Data.py` takes the raw E-OBS input data and aggregates it to district-level (NUTS) boundaries at the daily and weekly level.
+This script was run remotely on an HPC system and may require significant memory.

 - `Construct_Eurostat_Panel.R` combines the E-OBS district-level data with matching weekly mortality and temperature data and produces a final panel dataset spanning 2000-2022.

-- `Europe_Mortality_Regressions.R`
+- `Europe_Mortality_Regressions.R` performs the regression analysis to derive the exposure-response functions.

+- `Plot_Event_Timeseries.ipynb` plots and sets the time periods of each event.

+- `Counterfactual_Events.py` combines the E-OBS data and neural network predictions to create counterfactual versions of each historical event at varying levels of global warming.
+This script was run remotely on an HPC system and may require significant memory.

+- `CMIP6_EU_Scaling.py` and `CMIP6_Adaptation_Scaling.ipynb` aggregate CMIP6 projections to the EU district level and calculate the scaling between global mean temperature and district-level temperature (for use in the adaptation analysis).

+- `Counterfactual_Event_Mortality.py` performs the final calculations of each event's mortality at varying levels of global warming.